emmacadavra/flying-dutchman-voyages/TESTING.md

 #### **Valid Form**

 I considered not including this one, but decided to in the end as it did take up a considerable amount of my time!
 When working on the views that handle my booking form, I came across a bug that had me stumped for nearly two hours.
 The form was there in the template, but no matter what I tried it wouldn't submit to the database.
-I scoured the internet, combed through all of my code (or so I thought) for so long it gave me a headache - until I finally realised it was because within the view I'd written "valid_form()" instead of "form_valid()"..!
+I scoured the internet, combed through all of my code (or so I thought) for so long it gave me a headache - until I finally realised it was because within the view I'd mistakenly written "valid_form()" instead of Python's built-in "form_valid()"..!

 #### **Required Fields in Templates**